 Miriam Isaacs, Ph.D.
-(Yiddish language & literature) – born in a D.P.
-Camp, Isaacs taught Yiddish for many years on the faculty of the University of Maryland.
+(Yiddish language & literature) – Born in a displaced persons camp, Isaacs taught Yiddish for many years on the faculty of the University of Maryland.
 Most recently she has held fellowships from the State Department’s Fulbright Scholars program to research Yiddish in Sweden and the Yiddish Book Center to translate her father’s memoir.
 Isaacs received a fellowship from the United States Holocaust Museum which enabled her to work with the Center for Traditional Music and Dance to make accessible to the public an important archive of recordings of Holocaust survivors made by Ben Stonehill in New York in 1948.

 Tine Kindermann** (visual arts) is a German-Jewish visual artist and singer who lives and works in New York City.
 Her artistic work and recordings of old German folk songs draw inspiration from the darker side of folklore and deal with the timeless themes of love and loss, longing and loneliness.
 Kindermann’s dioramas and paintings have been shown at Stephen Romano Gallery, NY Studio Gallery, Metaphor Contemporary Art, NYU Galleries, the Toy Theatre Museum, the Manhattan Borough President’s Office and other places.
 She has been teaching in the visual arts program at KlezKanada for many years.